 Answers to Frequently Asked Questions (FAQ) about Shrimp Boil Recipes

-There are so many options for side dishes to a Shrimp Boil, but here are a few suggestions: cole Slaw, macaroni salad, pasta salad, potato salad, baked beans, dinner rolls, biscuits, or cornbread, and baked mac and cheese.
+There are so many options for side dishes to a Shrimp Boil, but here are a few suggestions: cole Slaw, macaroni salad, pasta salad, potato salad, baked beans, dinner rolls, biscuits, cornbread, and baked mac and cheese.

 We usually do not have many leftovers of this sheet pan shrimp boil, however you can freeze this meal before you cook it.
 To freeze and cook later: Freeze the unbaked seafood bake, except the potatoes, tightly sealed for up to 3 months.
 To cook, thaw the meal, add potatoes, and bake according to the recipe below.
 We do not recommend freezing this meal after cooking because the potatoes and shrimp become mushy.